vuongdieuban/jobs-tracker-backed/README.md

 ### Step 1.

 Generate an `ormconfig.json` so we can use typeorm cli to run migration commands.
+Only need to run this step once to generate the ormconfig.json file, subsequent migration can skip this step.

 ```bash
 $ npm run pretypeorm